Welcome To 2030! The Great Reset: Should You Be Worried, and Which Career Development Strategies Will Work Best In the Near Future?

-Probable truth: Trying to limit the crazy inflation rates that spiralled out of control.
+Trying to limit the crazy inflation rates that spiraled out of control.

 You can find more spy theories about the Great Reset in the brilliant YouTube episode by Russell Brand.
 And in general, World Economic Forum, the World Government, and the Great Reset in general.
 It is also worth watching the Robert Kiyosaki’s interview with Mark Moss dedicated to the Great Reset.

 In a summary, the dark scenario in which we experience a full-fledged Great Reset in which private property is abolished is highly unlikely.
 This scenario would serve no nobody.